-Lifenet engaged Towers Watson to review its EEV results and obtained the following opinion.
+Lifenet engaged Willis Towers Watson to review its EEV results and obtained the following opinion.

-Towers Watson has reviewed the methodology and assumptions used to determine the embedded value results as of September 30, 2015 for Lifenet.
-The review covered the embedded value as of September 30, 2015, the value of new business issued in the first half of fiscal year 2015, the analysis of movement in the embedded value during the first half of fiscal year 2015 and the sensitivities of the embedded value and new business value to changes in assumptions.
+Willis Towers Watson has reviewed the methodology and assumptions used to determine the embedded value results as of September 30, 2016 for Lifenet.
+The review covered the embedded value as of September 30, 2016, the value of new business issued the first half of fiscal year 2016, the analysis of movement in the embedded value during the first half of fiscal year 2016 and the sensitivities of the embedded value and new business value to changes in assumptions.

-Towers Watson has concluded that the methodology and assumptions used comply with the EEV Principles and Guidance.
+Willis Towers Watson has concluded that the methodology and assumptions used, together with the disclosure provided in this document, comply with the EEV Principles and Guidance.
 In particular: